famtec-ch/.github/profile/README.md

 - **[wiki.famtec.ch](https://wiki.famtec.ch)** – Centralized collection of knowledge and documentation.

 Access to some services is restricted for security reasons and is only available to authorized users.

+## 📜 Terms and Conditions
+- Here you can find our [general terms and conditions](https://github.com/famtec-ch/.github/blob/master/gesch%C3%A4ftsbedingungen/allgemeine_gesch%C3%A4ftsbedingungen_famtec.pdf).
+- Here you can find the [terms and conditions for specific services](https://github.com/famtec-ch/.github/tree/master/gesch%C3%A4ftsbedingungen).

+> Please note: The documents are available only in German.

 ## 🔧 Our Philosophy
 - **Security and stability** are at the core of all developments.